petazeta/youronlineshop/docs/jsinheritance.md

 }
 ````

 So with this methodology we can build multi inheritance at the top of the class syntax procedure preserving all the inheritance elements.
+We would call it mixins as they are mixing classes.

 Another option for a similar implementation could be through functional way:
 ````